tsureshkumar/programmer-notes/ComputerScience/Concurrency.md

 ## Immutable
 Immutable objects can never change stage.
 Hence they are free to use across multiple threads without worrying about synchronization.
-For threads which want a mutation of the object, they can mutate by copying.
+For threads which want a mutation of the object, they can mutate by copying only.
 Example for such object is Java's String objects.

-In Java, a class can be immutable by declaring all fields as final and class itself as final and internal state is not escaped outside the class during construction or there times.
+In Java, a class can be immutable by marking the class final and declaring all fields as well as final.
+And make sure that internal state or reference is not escaped outside the class during construction or other methods.

 ## Thread local storage
 When you store the object within a thread local storage and never shared or escape them out of scope, you can freely use